7ujian/meg4/docs/en/map.md

 <h2 map_tools>Toolbar</h2>

-Below the map editor area is the toolbar (<ui2>2</ui2>), same as on the [sprite editor] page, with exactly the same functionality and same keyboard shortcuts (but it can use sprite patterns too, see below).
+Below the map editor area is the toolbar (<ui2>2</ui2>), same as on the [sprite editor] page, with exactly the same functionality and same keyboard shortcuts (but has a Wang tile tool and it can use sprite patterns too, see below).
 Next to the tool buttons you can find the zoom buttons and the map selector.
 This latter selects which sprite bank is used on the map (just for the editor.
 When your game runs, you'll have to set the byte at offset 0007F to change the map's sprite bank, see [Graphics Processing Unit]).

 <h2 map_sprs>Sprite Palette</h2>